martin-beran/fpga/mb50/README.md

 0; `s` to 1 if the result is negative (copies the highest bit of the result);
 `o` to 0.

+#### BRK (breakpoint)

+    brk dstr, srcr

+Opcode: 0x22

+It signals to the CDI that this instruction has been executed.
+Otherwise it does nothing.
+It marks a position in the machine code, which can be used to implement hardware breakpoints in the CDI.
+Arguments `dstr` and `srcr` are ignored.

 #### CMPS (Compare Signed)

     cmps dstr, srcr